laingsimon/timestables/README.md

 The service should be entirely client-only, there should be no server component to support this verification.

 ## Implementation
-I thought about the means of implementing this service and considered that it could be a showcase of my capabilities, using react or some other 'clever' technologies.
+I thought about the means of implementing this service and considered that it could be a showcase of my capabilities, using React or some other 'clever' technologies.
 It could have made things simpler, but equally would have complicated matters.

 Ultimately I want a service that is easy to create and maintain.
 Also, only requiring client side capabilities.
 Compiling less or sass to CSS - for example - only complicates the development and release process.